Stable and Unstable operations in Algebraic Cobordism: Theories of rational type

 \begin{lemma} Let $Z\subset X$ be a proper closed subscheme.
-Then there exist divisors $Y_i,\,i=1,\ldots,m$ such that $Z_{red}\subset \cup_i Y_i$, and $Y_j$ is smooth outside $\cup_{i=1}^{j-1}Y_i$. \end{lemma}
+Then there exist divisors $Y_i,\,i=1,\ldots,m$ such that $Z_{red}\subset \bigcup_i Y_i$, and $Y_j$ is smooth outside $\bigcup_{i=1}^{j-1}Y_i$. \end{lemma}

 \begin{proof} Use Noetherian induction.
 The base ($Z=\emptyset$) is trivial.
 Suppose, we know the statement for all proper closed subschemes of $Z_{red}$.
 By Proposition \ref{Bd}, there exist a divisor $Y$ of $X$ which contains $Z_{red}$, and is smooth outside $Z$, and in the generic points of the components of $Z$.
 Thus, the locus of singular points $S$ of $Y$ is a proper subscheme of $Z_{red}$.
-By induction, there exist divisors $Y_i,\,i=1,\ldots,m$ such that $S_{red}\subset \cup_i Y_i$, and $Y_j$ is smooth outside $\cup_{i=1}^{j-1}Y_i$.
-Then the divisors $Y_i,\,i=1,\ldots,m$ together with $Y$ satisfy the conditions for $Z_{red}$. \Qed \end{proof}
+By induction, there exist divisors $Y_i,\,i=1,\ldots,m-1$, such that $S_{red}\subset \bigcup_{i=1}^{m-1} Y_i$, and $Y_j$ is smooth outside $\bigcup_{i=1}^{j-1}Y_i$.
+Taking $Y_m=Y$, we get the needed sequence of divisors for $Z$. \Qed \end{proof}